 Malmstrom Child & Youth Programs MISSION STATEMENT

-With a YP membership you receive: a photo ID card, discounted or free selected programs and activities, and a monthly newsletter.
+With a YP membership you receive discounted or free selected programs and activities.

 As per AFI 34-144, participation in youth programs is limited to youth up to 18 years old.
 Children 5 years and under are allowed to participate only in those activities organized specifically for their group.
 Family members of active duty, retired military, DoD and NAF civilian personnel are allowed to participate in programs and activities.
 Children 6 to 8 years old must be accompanied by a parent or sibling over 16 years old unless they are participating in an organized, supervised activity.